 Assistant Director of CILSE

-Before she was accepted as one of the inaugural fellows at the Center for Innovation and Leadership in Special Education, Lisa was a special education teacher in St. Mary’s and Baltimore Counties, specializing in inclusion practices for students with emotional-behavioral and developmental disabilities.
+Before she was accepted as one of the inaugural fellows at the Center for Innovation and Leadership in Special Education, Dr. Carey was a special educator in St. Mary’s and Baltimore Counties of Maryland, specializing in inclusive practices for students with emotional-behavioral and developmental disabilities.
 She has taught as adjunct special education faculty at St. Mary’s College of Maryland and Towson University.
-Lisa is a CAST UDL Cadre Member and provides nationwide UDL professional training.
+Dr. Carey is a member of the CAST National Faculty and has facilitated Universal Design for Learning (UDL) professional learning projects nationwide.

 Core Director, Principles of Behavior Change